-All characterizing sponges (Cliona celata, Halichondria bowerbanki, Halichondria panacea, Hymeniacidon perleve, Leucosolenia botryoides, Suberites ficus, Raspailia ramosa, Amphilectus fucorum) are widely distributed across the coasts of the British Isles and are all found from the Channel Isles to Northern Scotland (NBN, 2015).
+All characterizing sponges (Cliona celata, Halichondria bowerbanki, Halichondria panacea, Hymeniacidon perleve, Leucosolenia botryoides, Suberites ficus, Raspailia ramosa, Amphilectus fucorum) are widely distributed across the coasts of the British Isles and are all found from the Channel Isles to northern Scotland (NBN, 2015).

 Berman et al. (2013) monitored sponge communities off Skomer Island, UK over three years with all characterizing sponges for this biotope assessed.
 Seawater temperature, turbidity, photosynthetically active radiation and wind speed were all recorded during the study.
 It was concluded that, despite changes in species composition, primarily driven by the non-characterizing Hymeraphia, Stellifera and Halicnemia patera, no significant difference in sponge density was recorded in all sites studied.
 Morphological changes most strongly correlated with a mixture of water visibility and temperature.
+In addition, Goodwin et al. (2013) found little evidence to suggest that rising seawater temperatures (ca 1-2°C) had an effect on subtidal benthic assemblages in Northern Ireland between pre-1986 and post-2006 surveys.
+However, significant effects were noted in rarer species at the edge of the biogeographic ranges (Goodwin et al., 2013).

 Lemoine et al. (2007) studied the effects of thermal stress on the holobiont of the sponge Halichondria bowerbanki collected from Virginia, USA.
-Whilst no apparent change in density or diversity of symbionts was detected over the range of temperatures (29°C, 30°C and 31°C), the presence of particular symbionts was temperature dependent.
+Whilst no apparent change in density or diversity of symbionts was detected over the range of temperatures (29 °C, 30 °C and 31 °C), the presence of particular symbionts was temperature dependent.
 Barthel (1986) reported that reproduction and growth in Halichondria panicea in the Kiel Bight were primarily driven by temperature, with higher temperatures corresponding with the highest growth.